Information

 STI testing is offered at both Campus Health Offices.
 Testing is either billed to your insurance or paid for at the time of service based on our discounted fee schedule.
 If your labs are charged to your insurance, you will be responsible for any copays or other lab charges.
 You may want to check with your insurance company to confirm coverage prior to receiving any services.
 For more information about STI's.

-- All students enrolled in the MD, DMD, RN, ARNP, Dental Hygiene, Audiology and Speech Pathology programs
+- All students enrolled in the MD, DMD, RN, ARNP, Dental Hygiene, Audiology, and Speech Pathology programs

 PEACC works to end power-based personal violence by utilizing a prevention model that decreases victimization and builds capacity for positive relationships and social interactions.
 Contact PEACC at 502-852-2663 or Call or Text 24/7 at 502-714-8923.